 Corona Antiques & Collectibles Faire

-This year will be our thirteenth.
+This year will be our eighteenth.
 It's simply the biggest antiques show in town, and it's free.
 You can find it this year on Saturday, June 1, 2019 from 8 am - 3 pm.
 For information, click here or call Shellie Norland at 951-314-0441.

 Friends of Bill W.

 Looking for the steps to a better life, programs meet throughout the week.
 Visit www.inlandempireaa.org

 The Corona Heritage Park offers a variety of different scenic backdrops for filming located on its 5 acre site.
 The park has eleven historic buildings constructed between 1911 and 1937, three of which are former residences, the rest packing houses and sheds with many mature-growth shade trees, a half-acre specimen lemon grove, garden areas, rustic farm equipment and metal sheds, and a large company store which is now the museum.
 Read more